Launching into Learning - LiL

 At LiL you will see teachers, parents and children playing alongside, having fun and learning together through experiences such as baby massage, out and about exploring the local community, music sessions, physical activities, water awareness, and Dad’s groups.
 LiL uses quality learning environments to promote children’s learning through play.

 For more information, please contact your local School.

 Longitudinal Study 2007-2014

-The Launching into Learning Longitudinal Study 2007-2014 Progress Report 2012 is part of the ongoing longitudinal study of the Launching into Learning (LiL) program.
-It is a progress report that concentrates on the 2010 LiL cohort, the fourth cohort to be evaluated.
+The Launching into Learning Longitudinal Study 2007-2014 Progress Report - 2013 is part of the ongoing longitudinal study of the Launching into Learning (LiL) program.
+It is a progress report that concentrates on the 2011 LiL cohort, the fifth cohort to be evaluated.

-This study, looked at 1524 students who regularly participated in LiL programs in 2010 across 114 schools, and the effect their participation had on their performance at Government schools as measured by the Kindergarten Development Check (KDC), Performance Indicators in Primary Schools (PIPS) in 2012.
-Starting with the next report the longer term impact of LiL will be evaluated through National Assessment Program – Literacy and Numeracy (NAPLAN) results as they become available for these LiL cohorts.
+This study presented the latest data on 1382 students who regularly participated in LiL programs in 2011 across 122 schools, and the effect that participation in LiL had on their performance at Government schools as measured by the Kindergarten Development Check (KDC) and Performance Indicators in Primary Schools (PIPS).
+This report also presents findings, for the first time, of the performance on the 2013 National Assessment Program – Literacy and Numeracy (NAPLAN) assessments for children who participated in LiL in 2008.